Deity Components TMAC Review

 Our Analysis and Test Results

 With over two years of R&D put into the TMAC's design, Deity developed what they refer to as "Your Dream Pedal."
 The pedal has a simplistic symmetrical design and square/blocky shape that makes the pedal appear more substantial in size than their 110mm x 105mm dimensions suggest.
 Machined from durable aluminum and fitted with high-quality components, these pedals have unmatched characteristics that set them apart from the competition.
-Throw in best in class grip and easy maintenance, the Deity TMAC is everything you want in a flat pedal and more!
+Throw in best in class grip and easy maintenance, the Deity TMAC is everything we want in a flat pedal.

-The Deity TMAC pedals have impressive amounts of grip.
+The TMAC pedals have impressive amounts of grip.
 The 14 pins per side, lots of perimeter pin locations, and 2.5mm concavity combine to make your foot feel secure to the pedal.
 These pedals have so much grip that it's occasionally challenging to reposition your shoe while riding.
 This can be frustrating, especially when you're getting into a more technical section of a trail or about to hit a jump.
 There's nothing more annoying than that feeling of your foot being in the wrong position.